thoughtspot/thoughtspot.github.io/_admin/ts-cloud/intro-embed.md

 For example, you can add a button to the ThoughtSpot UI that will trigger a workflow in your parent application.

 For more information, see [Custom action configuration]({{ site.baseurl }}/admin/ts-cloud/custom-actions.html).

+## Get started with ThoughtSpot Everywhere

+You can explore the APIs, evaluate embedding workflows with your data, or obtain full access to the ThoughtSpot Developer portal and its features.

+- To explore the APIs and embed ThoughtSpot features in a fictional app, use the [Live Playground](https://try-everywhere.thoughtspot.cloud/v2/#/everywhere){:target="_blank"}.
+- To load your data and evaluate the workflows for embedding ThoughtSpot content in your app, sign up for a [free trial](https://www.thoughtspot.com/trial?tsref=webtopnav){:target="_blank"}.
+- To get full access to ThoughtSpot Everywhere features, you can purchase the ThoughtSpot Everywhere Edition license.
+If you already have a ThoughtSpot Enterprise Cloud service subscription, you can upgrade your license to avail the benefits of ThoughtSpot Everywhere features.
+For more information, see [Get started with ThoughtSpot](https://developers.thoughtspot.com/docs/?pageid=get-started-tse){:target="_blank"}.